R-CF/CFtime/cran-comments.md

 * Additional checks have been performed with GHA and devtools::check(remote = TRUE, manual = TRUE) and devtools::check_win_devel().

-* This patch release 1.7.1 has some new functions and updates the documentation to the latest version of imported package ncdfCF to clear a breaking change.
+* This patch release 1.7.2 has some new functions and updates the documentation.

 ## revdepcheck results